circularsquare/circularsquare.github.io/pages/friends/plum.md

 permalink: /friends/plum
 ---

-plum is sweet...
+is sweet...

-when i'm with them, it feels ok to leave the world. as long as i remember its taste, i will be alright.
+when i'm with it, it feels ok to leave the world.

 heart beat